Want to go directly to the cookie recipe? click here to skip to the recipe for these giant chewy peanut butter cookies!

 Chewy peanut butter cookies

-- 2 cups smooth natural peanut butter, room temperature
+- 520 grams all natural, unsweetened smooth peanut butter room temperature

 - 300 grams granulated sugar 1 1/2 cups